pipeforce/pipeforce.github.io/docs/guides/forms/060_forms-buttons.md

 }
 ```

-After a button has been clicked, a new object is created and stored in the property store which do have a structure like this:
+After a button has been clicked, a new object is created and stored in the property store which has a structure like this:

 ```json
 {